- Your pregnancy is considered overdue once you reach 42 weeks.

 How is my overdue pregnancy managed?

-This involves having a vaginal examination, which stimulates the neck of your womb (known as the ‘cervix’) to produce hormones that may trigger natural labour.
-You don’t have to have this — you can discuss it with your midwife or doctor.
+Your midwife or doctor may offer you a ‘membrane sweep‘ at about 40 weeks to see if this will trigger labour.
+This involves having a vaginal examination where your midwife or doctor will sweep their finger around the inside of your cervix.
+This stimulates your cervix to produce hormones that may trigger natural labour.
+You don’t have to have this procedure — it’s your choice, and you can discuss it with your midwife or doctor.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: August 2020
+Last reviewed: November 2022